For a more complete of list fixes and new features, see this summary. This page partly overlaps with that, extracting

 Total at conversion time

-(Totals will not sum exactly due to rounding errors and replacement of some old, unreliable crypto code by a newer and slightly bulkier implementation.
+(Totals will not sum exactly due to rounding errors.
 Numbers generated using loccount.)

 These removals include most of the bulk of ntpd, the most security-critical code.
 And the numbers understate the size of the removals slightly because the way we counted "remaining" code includes some test code and features added since the repository conversion.

 - We have improved the accuracy of time stepping with real hardware by x10